ucsd-cse29/fa24/src/index.md

 **participate**, not merely **attend**, for credit.

-If you miss lab, you'll still be held accountable for understanding the relevant material via Skill Demonstrations and Lab Reports.
+If you miss lab, you'll still be held accountable for understanding the relevant material via Exams and Assignments.
 You can miss 2 labs without it impacting your grade (see [Grading](#grading) below).
 There is no way to make up a lab, even for illness, travel, or emergencies.
 Our preference would be to require all 10 labs for an A, and have some kind of excused